cterdam/dotfiles/README.md

 - Install [Anaconda](https://www.anaconda.com/).

-  - This should also install Jupyter, among other packages.
-For a list of all packages installed with Anaconda, see [here][CONDAPKGLIST].
+  - This should also install Jupyter, among [other packages][CONDAPKGLIST].

 - Install [homebrew](https://brew.sh/).

   - Upon finishing installation, the script will print a 'Next steps' section which mentions two commands to run in order to add homebrew to PATH.
 Run them.